Vitamin D Supplementation and Cardiovascular Disease Risks in More Than 83 000 Individuals in 21 Randomized Clinical Trials: A Meta-analysis

 D is involved in all kids of metabolic processes, from pregnancy maintenance (see below for a more explicitly bigoted example of medical “science”) to infection fighting to cancer prevention, which probably explains a lot about medicine’s hostility toward D. The FDA’s RDA is a joke, a prescription for doctor visits, a form of demographic plunder.
 If you’re white, then going shirtless outside for 30 minutes a day gives you about 25 times more D than the RDA.
 This gives you an idea of what humans have adapted to rely on for millennia.
 Of course nowdays it’s best to use toxic sunscreen ( http://thoughtcrimeradio.net/2020/02/more-evidence-of-sunscreen-systemic-absorption/ ) if you really do need to go outdoors for some reason, such as running to your car.
 You’ll need an umbrella, rain or shine.
 Doctors’ orders.

 I’ve been taking 10,000 IU a day for years,* and somehow I haven’t died a horrible agonizing death.
 I’m not sure why, especially since I don’t go to doctors.
 As in EVER, unless absolutely necessary (broken bones etc).
-But when I do die, most likely as punishment for my starry eyed trust in doctors at a younger age, I’ll probably go to heaven for my hard-learned skepticism of the satanic church of medicine.
+But when I do die, most likely as punishment for my starry eyed trust in doctors at a younger age, maybe my hard-learned skepticism of the satanic church of medicine will get me a pass into the higher realms.

 In this day and age, parents are risking the wrath of CPS if they veer too far from medical dictates regarding birth, breastfeeding, circumcision, vaccination, sleep-isolation, carrying, sunlight or just plain boredom at public school.
 I thought things were bad when I was a kid.
 God help these innocents.